Black medic flower. The Australian weed Identification chart avoids the confusion that can occur between this weed, oxalis and white clover

 Black Medic (Medicago lupulina)

-Black Medic is a Summer annual that is a common prostrate weed and forms a dense, mat-like cover across the turf.
-It is often called Yellow Trefoil, and is a Summer annual that germinates in the late Spring.
-It then continues to grow through the heat of the Summer.
-Once conditions cool down, it dies off.
+Black Medic is a Summer annual that is a common prostrate weed, and forms a dense, mat-like cover across turf.
+It is also known as Yellow Trefoil, and germinates in the late Spring.
+It then continues to grow through the heat of the Summer, before dying off once the weather cool down.

 After you finish reading this, you will be able to: